stape-io/nextdoor-tag/README.md

 Nextdoor CAPI tag automatically normalized and hashed with lowercase hex SHA256 format.
 All user parameters (plain text email, mobile identifier, IP address, and phone number).

-Tag supports event deduplication.
+The tag supports event deduplication.

 ## Open Source

-Nextdoor Tag for GTM Server Side is developing and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.
+The **Nextdoor Tag for GTM Server Side** is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.